rajnish-chaube/Aganitha-solutions-project/README.md

 ##   Bonus Features

 * The program is separated into a module and a command-line program.
-* (Optional) The module can be published to test-pypi.
+* The module can be published to test-pypi.

 ##   Future Improvements